Main

 Chemicals Performance Materials Consumer products business Through our consumer products business (personal care products, hygiene products, cosmetics, etc.) we will improve quality of life.
 Procure products and raw materials based on consumer needs.
 Conduct development and marketing in this field.
 Develop products utilizing unique Japanese technologies and execute overseas activities with deep market analysis and digital marketing approach.

-• We are promoting new high-quality skincare products for U.S. consumers.
+• We are promoting new high-quality skincare products for US. consumers.

 • We are establishing a business base aimed to promote high-quality skincare products in Brazil.